 Since you’re comparing two luxury crossover SUVs for sale that offer turbocharged engines, you’re interested in comfort and performance.
 The driving experience of these vehicles is noticeably different, especially when cornering.
 The GLA offers more composure and steering response, as well as a drivetrain that delivers power when and where you need it.
 Acceleration in the GLA is smooth and refined from a transmission that downshifts on time.

 If you’re still early in your research for the best new luxury crossover SUV that delivers a sporty ride and ample conveniences, you might be wondering how the Mercedes-Benz GLA 250 compares to the competition and what those vehicles are.
 Drivers typically compare the Mercedes-Benz GLA 250 vs. BMW X1 as well as the Jaguar E-Pace and Range Rover Evoque.

-We hope we’ve answered your questions about the Mercedes-Benz GLA 250 vs. BMW X1 and helped you decide which luxury subcompact crossover is best for your garage.
-Contact our dealership to schedule your test drive or to get pre-approved for finance offers.
-We look forward to assisting you and hope to see you soon.
+We hope we’ve answered your questions about the Mercedes-Benz GLA 250 vs. BMW X1 and helped you decide which model is best for your garage.
+Contact our dealership to schedule your test drive and discover all the other premium benefits of a Mercedes-Benz GLA SUV.

 1EPA estimated fuel economy.
 Compare the estimated mpg to the estimated mpg of other vehicles.
 You may get different mileage depending on how fast you drive, weather conditions and trip length.
 Your actual highway mileage will probably be less than the highway estimate.